-Nyckelord: queer theory assisted reproductive technologies postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology
+Nyckelord: whiteness queer theory postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology reproduction affect

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.